SoksophalSORN/StackCalc/README.md

 ## License

-This project is open-source and available for modification and distribution under the MIT License.
+This project is open-source and available for modification and distribution under the [License].

 Author: SoksophalSORN Date: 25th March, 2025